jjam3774/docker_data_persistence/README.md

      - ~/configs:/etc/configs/:ro
 You can mount a relative path on the host, which will expand relative to the directory of the Compose configuration file being used.
 Relative paths should always begin with . or ...

-<<<<<<< HEAD
-A demonstration of how you can use Docker-Compose to deploy a data-persistent container along with any app that pulls that info.

-Steps to getting started quickly:
-1. juju init
-2. juju  env local
-3. juju bootstrap

-To deploy:
-juju deploy wordpress # or any service that want deployed

-To destroy the setup:
-juju destroy-environment local

-To get started with GUI:
-juju-quickstart -i

 =======
->>>>>>> f63d42f5aae8b8c0df5dfc7bd90414850d26fb2b